-General Education courses selected from those listed for the AS degree on page 58, plus a minimum of 38 semester hours of electives and specialization courses selected with the approval of a faculty advisor or from those courses specified below.
+General Education courses selected from those listed for the AS degree on page 58, plus from 38 to 46 semester hours of electives and specialization courses selected with the approval of a faculty advisor from those specified below.

-Students pursuing a degree In Public Service cannot matriculate in any one specific area of study for more than eighteen (18) semester hours without counselor approval.
+Students pursuing a degree in Public Service cannot matriculate in any one specific area of study for more than eighteen (18) semester hours without counselor approval.

-Specialization n Courses Sem.
+Specializatio n Courses Sem.
 Hrs.

 FFP 1000 Introduction to Fire Science 3

 FFP 1100 Fire Protection, Organization

-and Administration
+and Administration 3

-FFP 2300 Fire Codes and Building Consti ruction3
+FFP 2300 Fire Codes and Building Const ruction3

-FFP 2200 Fundamentals of Fire Prevention on 3
+FFP 2200 Fundamentals of Fire Prevention on3

 FFP 2410 Fire Fighting Tactics and

-Strategy I
+Strategy I 3

 FFP 2420 Fire Fighting Tactics and

-Strategy II
+Strategy II З

 FFP 2620 Automatic Alarm and Extinguis

 Systems

 FFP 2600 Fire Apparatus 3

-FFP 2240 Arson Detection and Investigat
+FFP 2240 Arson Detection and Investigat ion3

-FFP 2500 Explosives and Hazardous Mat
+FFP 2500 Explosives and Hazardous Ma terial3

-EMT 2159 Emergency Medical Technolog •
+EMT 2159C Emergency Medical Technolog y I8

-CCJ 1020 Introduction to Criminal Justice 3
+CCJ 1020 Introduction to Criminal Justice £3

-CJT 2340 Police Operations
+CJT 2340 Police Operations 3

-CJT 1460 Correctional Operations 3
+CJD 1460 Correctional Operations 3

 CCJ 2300 Introduction to Corrections 3

-Other courses as authorized by a Public Safety Advisor.
+Other courses as authorized by the public safety division may apply.